steltenpower/swipaLOD/README.md

 # Train of Thought

 ## PURPOSE: to make a 'mindgraph' (a 2D selection in a editable graph with higher dimension)
-Very quickly hand draw a graph combining new nodes and edges and those already available somewhere on the 'outer' web, in Linked Data format.
+Very quickly hand draw a graph combining new nodes and edges and those already available somewhere on the 'found' web, in Linked Data format.
 SHOW THIS WITH A VARIATION ON 'THE MONA LISA GRAPH'

 ## A MENTAL MODEL FOR THE DATA MODEL
 Imagine a horizontal transparent layer to hold the mindgraph: